adityaxdiwakar/go-sendpulse/README.md

 # go-sendpulse
 A very small and basic SendPulse SMTP API client library written in Golang

 This was written open sourced by the [NetVPX](https://netvpx.com) DevOps team for internal usage.
-This library is maintained by the team for the public.
+This library is now maintained by Aditya Diwakar, not affiliated with NetVPX.

 ## Install

 To use this library, simply install it using: